Tales of the Teenage Mutant Ninja Turtles season 2: Development

 In July 2023, Variety reported that a film sequel and two-season 2D animated television series follow-up for Teenage Mutant Ninja Turtles: Mutant Mayhem had been greenlit.
 The series, titled Tales of the Teenage Mutant Ninja Turtles, was reported to act as a bridge between Mutant Mayhem and the film sequel, which has been scheduled to release in theaters in 2026.
 Christopher Yost and Alan Wan were announced as executive producers and showrunners.
 In an August 2024 interview released in promotion of the first season, Yost said that he was unsure if there would be a second season though added that the team had plenty of ideas for one.
-In the January 2025 issue Toy World Magazine, Paramount confirmed that season 2 will debut later that year on Paramount+ and Nickelodeon.
+In the January 2025 issue of Toy World Magazine, Paramount confirmed that season 2 would debut later that year on Paramount+ and Nickelodeon.
+In November 2025, it was announced the series was cancelled alongside Dora stemming from management shifts caused by the Paramount-Skydance merger, and the second season would be its final season.

 Casting and voice recording

 The voice cast of the series includes Micah Abbey, Shamon Brown Jr., Nicolas Cantu, and Brady Noon reprising their voice roles from Mutant Mayhem as the four Turtles, and Ayo Edebiri reprising her role as April O'Neil.
+Rose Bryne, Seth Rogen, Austin Post, and Pete Davidson reprised their voice roles from the film and the first season of the series.
+Kieran Culkin, Craig Robinson, Ralph Ineson, Peter Stormare, Fred Armisen, Heidi Gardner, and Ike Barinholtz joined the cast as new characters.

 Unlike with Mutant Mayhem, in which Abbey, Brown, Cantu, and Noon recorded their voice roles together, for Tales, they recorded independently from one another.
 The actors felt that the decision affected the way they performed and helped them dig deeper into their respective characters.
 Splinter, who was previously voiced by Jackie Chan in Mutant Mayhem, only speaks in a gibberish language called "vermin" in Tales.
 Fred Tatasciore provides the voice and is credited as "Splinter Vermin".

 Release

-The second season is set to debut on Paramount+ in December 2025.
+The season was released on Paramount+ on December 12, 2025.

+Reception

+Critical response

+Brian VanHooker of Polygon opined that the second season was a big step up from the first for its shift to character-focused story arcs, while still retaining the stronger qualities of its predecessor.
+He expressed great disappointment at the show's early cancellation and apprehension for the Mutant Mayhem iteration's future.